shyamaradhye/Hand-Cricket-using-Trees-and-Heaps/README.md

 -winner_tree.h

 Installation-
+-go to project directory
 -run "make" command in terminal to compile all files.
--run the command "./play" to play the game on terminal.
+-run the command "./F" to play the game on terminal.

 **************************************THANKYOU********************************************